Hire employees in

 Maternity Leave

 Pregnant employees who have worked with the same employer for 80 days in the last year are entitled to 26 weeks of paid leave.
-8 weeks must be taken before the child's birth.
+No more than 8 weeks may be taken before the child's birth.

 The employee will receive 100% of their average salary during this period, and the employer will be responsible for this pay.